Johneriksson88/ekorren/readme2.md

   - [Colour Contrast Analyser](https://www.tpgi.com/color-contrast-checker/) - Used to check colour contrast to ensure usability for users with visual impairements.
   - [Favicon.io](https://favicon.io) - Used to generate Favicon image.
   - [Font Awesome](https://fontawesome.com/) - Used for Social Media icons in footer.
-  - [GitHub](https://github.com/) - Used for version control and hosting.
+  - [GitHub](https://github.com/) - Used for version control and hosting during.
   - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
   - [JQuery](https://en.wikipedia.org/wiki/JQuery) - Used to override default submit functionality and display modal instead.
   - [LambdaTest](https://www.lambdatest.com/) - Used for Cross Site Browser Testing.